-Summary of ICI's Draft Comment Letter
+Summary of ICI's Comment Letter

-In our draft comment letter, ICI generally supports this proposal, which, if carefully executed, will put operating company and fund research reports on equal regulatory footing and provide investors with another useful source of information about funds.
+Our comment letter generally supports this proposal, which, if carefully executed, will put operating company and fund research reports on more equal regulatory footing and provide investors with another useful source of information about funds.

 However, we urge the SEC to tailor final Rule 139b to account for differences between these issuers.
-In three critical respects, proposed Rule 139b imposes conditions in ways that will severely undermine broker-dealers' ability to produce fund research reports.
-First, most broker-dealers will be hard-pressed to establish that they publish research reports "in the regular course" of their businesses, a necessary condition for reliance on the safe harbor.
-Second, some of the conditions that the SEC would impose on fund industry reports are predicated on concerns about "market conditioning" (or "gun-jumping") that are inapt for funds.
-Third, no broker-dealer would be permitted to publish research reports about small funds (i.e., those with less than \$75 million in market value) or new funds (i.e., those that have not been subject to the SEC's filing requirements for at least 12 calendar months).
+In three critical respects, proposed Rule 139b would impose conditions in ways that would severely undermine broker-dealers' ability to produce fund research reports.
+First, no broker-dealer would be permitted to publish research reports about small funds (i.e., those with less than \$75 million in market value) or new funds (i.e., those that have not been subject to the SEC's filing requirements for at least 12 calendar months).
+Second, most broker-dealers would be hard-pressed to establish that they publish fund research reports "in the regular course" of their business, a necessary condition to rely on the safe harbor.
+Third, some of the conditions that the SEC would impose on fund industry reports are predicated on concerns about "market conditioning" (or "gun-jumping") that are inapt for funds.